 However, don’t just spend your day exploring the new exhibition; most people will forget that the gallery has a permanent collection!
-The NGV’s Australia collection will take you on a historical trip through Australia’s history with Aboriginal art and artefacts, Colonial Australian art, and Australian contemporary will all be on show.
+The NGV’s Australia collection will take you on a historical trip through Australia’s history with Aboriginal art and artifacts, Colonial Australian art, and Australian contemporary will all be on a show.

 4. EUREKA SKYDECK

 If you’re looking to get a bird’s eye view of Melbourne but don’t exactly have the money to drop on a drone, head on up to the Eureka Skydeck.
 Yes, this is a very touristy thing to do but there’s no other real way to see Melbourne from 88 stories above street level.
 General entrance will cost around $11.50 to $20 depending on your ticket type.
 If you’re looking to celebrate a special event, the Euerka Tower also has a fine dining restaurant on top of the tower, Eureka 89.